SaFrMo/boardgame-utils/README.md

 `import { buildDeck } from 'boardgame-utils'`

 Function to build a deck with options.
+Cards in the deck are objects in the same format as those in the [deck](#deck) function.

 ```
 // defaults shown